CS

 The BMW i4 responds with a Electric making 210kW and 400Nm, paired to a auto driving the rear wheels.
 It gets to 100km/h in 5.5 seconds.

 The Denza D9 has the clear power advantage at 230kW vs 210kW.
+In the real-world sprint, the BMW i4 is 4.0s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort